 Oral medication such as Ivermectin may be prescribed if patients do not respond to lotions and creams.
 Antihistamines (Benadryl) may be used to relieve itching.
 However, it is not meant to kill scabies.

-yet.
 Itching can last for several weeks after treatment.

 When applying a treatment it is important to treat the entire body, except the face.
 Ask your Doctor about any required exceptions to manufacturer directions.
 For example, the packaging may say stop at the neck, when the scalp should be treated as well.
-Also, instructions say apply 2 treatments, when often 3 are needed on days 1, 2 and 7.If the process has failed it is better to repeat it, as I have directed using one of the older, and to be fair less pleasant preparations, benzyl benzoate, which is still available.
+Also, instructions say to apply 2 treatments, when 3 are needed on days 1, 2 and 7.
+Do not put creams or ointments on the lips, nose, eye areas or mouth without consulting a dermatologist first.

 In the meantime try a sedative antihistamine such as chlorpheniramine, (Piriton,) to help the itch.

-To help eliminate the problem, it is important to wash linens, bedding and clothing in hot water that as worn up to 2 to 3 days prior to the scabies diagnosis.
+To help eliminate the problem, it is important to wash linens, bedding, and clothing in hot water that as worn up to 2 to 3 days prior to the scabies diagnosis.
 Also vacuum carpets and rugs, as soon as prescription or natural treatment starts in order to kill all live mites and their eggs.

 McCroskey, A. & Rosh, A. (2009), Scabies Retrieved on March 7, 2010